Aegirosaurus: Skull

 The skull of Aegirosaurus gently tapers into an elongate, thin snout that makes up 62-73% of the length of the lower jaw.
 Its jaws are densely packed with small teeth lacking or at most bearing very small enamel ridges.
 The teeth are firmly rooted in a groove.
 The external nares (nostril openings) are long, thin, and two-lobed in shape, with one lobe protruding upwards.
-The orbits (eye socket) of Aegirosaurus are of medium size for an ichthyosaur, and each contains a ring of 14 bony plates (known as the sclerotic ring, which supported the eyeball) that occupies most of the space within.
+The orbits (eye socket) of Aegirosaurus are of medium size for an ichthyosaur, and each contains a ring of 14 bony plates (known as the scleral ring, which supported the eyeball) that occupies most of the space within.
 A flange projects outwards from above the orbit.
 The jugals (bones beneath the eye sockets) is short and extends in front of the orbit.

 The region of the skull behind the orbits is not very extensive, the length of this region being only about 6-8% of the mandible's (lower jaw) length.
 The postorbitals lie on top of the quadratojugals (two pairs of bones in this region), almost completely hiding them when seen from the side.
 Aegirosaurus also bears a pair of bones known as squamosals in its cheek region.
 These bones are small, triangular, and can be seen when the skull is viewed from the side.
 However, two pairs of bones of the skull roof, the postfrontals and supratemporals, block them from reaching the temporal fenestrae (openings located on top of the skull).
 The mandible is strongly built.
 The angulars, one pair rear mandibular bones, can be seen on the mandible's outer surface and extend as far forwards as the surangulars, another pair of bones in the same region.